p3l6/blog/content/blog/2023/open any folder in xcode.md

 ---
 title: Open Any Folder in Xcode
-summary: A short shell utility to open folders as an Xcode workspace.
+description: A short shell utility to open folders as an Xcode workspace.
 date: 2023-09-06 13:40:00 -0400
 ---